-CEU to contribute with information on organization, resources and financial implication.
+CEU to contribute with information on organization, resources and financial implication (27/10).

-CEU to evaluate the options after they have consulted with their IT for the availability of resources and after their planned meetings with the Commission.
+CEU to evaluate the options after they have consulted with their IT for the availability of resources and after their planned meetings with the Commission (27/10).

-Follow up of the actions by the end of next week or during the follow up meeting (27/10).
+EP propose to CEU meeting dates to present e-Parliament components and architecture (27/10)

 Decision

 To present to SC the options that are agreed by both sides as preferred after considering the pros and cons and the availability of resources and provide estimation on the cost.

+Follow up of the actions by the end of next week or during the follow up meeting (27/10).

 4. Roadmap